Intellectual Property Department

 Q: Can a disclaimer assist the registrability of my mark?

 A: Disclaimers to the exclusive use of specified elements of a mark are voluntary and can be made by an applicant for registration at any stage, usually in obtaining consent to registration from earlier trade mark owners.
 The Registry will not take disclaimers into account in assessing whether a mark can be registered.
-The Trade Mraks Ordinance (Cap.559) confines the Registry's objections to limited grounds that do away with the need for disclaimers.
+The Trade Marks Ordinance (Cap.559) confines the Registry's objections to limited grounds that do away with the need for disclaimers.

 Q: Can I offer a disclaimer after filing my application for registration?